dougyb83/Lunas-Leopard-Geckos/README.md

 ### Site Admin

-- The code should have proper indentation so that it is clear for my self and other to read.
+- The code should have proper indentation so that it is clear for myself and others to read.
 - The code should be properly signposted to make it easy to navigate.
 - I should be able to manage the sites content, so that i can keep it up to date.
 - I should be able to respond to user enquiries.